milliewhite/COVID-19-Deaths/README.md

-# COVID-19-Deaths
+## COVID-19-Deaths
-Analysis of Conditions contributing to COVID-19 deaths using pandas, matplotlib and SQL
+*Analysis of Conditions contributing to COVID-19 deaths using
+    * pandas
+    * matplotlib
+    * SQL